 “Therefore, say to the Israelites: ‘I am the Lord, and I will bring you out from under the yoke of the Egyptians.
 I will free you from being slaves to them, and I will redeem you with an outstretched arm and with mighty acts of judgment.”

-When we are stuck and in desperate need for change, the Lord has a way; and with a mighty hand and outstretched arm He will lead our Exodus.
-It may be unusual territory to say the least; it may be out of our comfort zone, but all God is asking for is a little faith.
-This is the beauty of scary experiences of a modern Exodus: Trusting Him, God will bring us to places we have never been before and best of all – we get to know Him a little bit better every day as we are stepping out in faith.
+When we feel stuck and desperate and are in dire need of change the Lord has a way.
+With a mighty hand and outstretched arm He will lead us in a modern Exodus all of our own.
+We will tread new territory and most likely move past our comfort zone, but all God is asking for is to keep on believing.
+Trusting God, we get to know Him a little bit better every day as we step out in faith.